 Ten Facts About Ice Cream You Didn't Know Before

 Ah, the sweet taste of summer!
-When ice cream stores and stands, as well as frozen yogurt shops, come alive with people seeking a refreshing treat.
+When ice cream stores and stands, as well as wholesale yogurt cups, come alive with people seeking a refreshing treat.
 New flavors, custom ice cream cups, and innovative utensils flood the market, satisfying your sweet tooth.
 Ready to learn some cool facts about this beloved dessert?
 Let's dive in!

 1. Moo-ve over, milk!
 Almost 10% of milk produced by dairy farmers is used to make ice cream.
 That's a lot of cows working hard for our enjoyment!